top of page

 Existential Therapy is built on four primary themes, each of which guides therapeutic discussions: death, anxiety, meaning, and freedom.

-I employ techniques such as Socratic Questioning (“going down the rabbit hole”), normalization (as seen in grief), and supporting the client’s agency to uncover the crux of each theme.
+I employ techniques such as Socratic Questioning (“going down the rabbit hole”), normalization (as seen in grief), and supporting the client’s agency to uncover explore how each theme applies to the client's life.

 Gestalt Therapy